JunyaoPu/junyaopu.github.io/_posts/2022-05-04-AI-Development-Day-4.markdown

 Image segmentation is a process in computer vision where an image is partitioned into multiple segments or regions, each of which corresponds to a different object or part of an object.

-## Semantic segmentation
+## Semantic segmentation and instance segmentation

-## Instance segmentation
+Both Semantic and Instance Segmentation involve predicting a segmentation mask on the original input image.
+The goal of Semantic Segmentation is to assign a semantic label, such as "person", "car", "dog", "cat", etc., to every pixel in the segmentation mask.

+Instance Segmentation is a variation of Semantic Segmentation, as it not only classifies each pixel into its class, but also distinguishes between different instances of the same object class.

+# Segmentation model with Unet

 ## <a href="https://arxiv.org/pdf/1411.4038.pdf">Fully Convolutional Networks (FCNs)</a>
-Fully Convolutional Networks (FCNs) are a type of deep learning architecture for image segmentation tasks.
-They are called "fully convolutional" because they consist only of convolutional layers, without any fully connected (dense) layers.
+Fully Convolutional Networks (FCNs) are a deep learning architecture.
+They are referred to as "fully convolutional" because they are composed entirely of convolutional layers, with no fully connected layers.

-FCNs use convolutional layers to perform both feature extraction(downsampling) and upsampling, which allows them to handle input images of different sizes and produce corresponding segmentation maps.
-The upsampling operation is achieved through transposed convolutions or other upsampling methods, which increase the spatial resolution of the feature maps.
+FCNs utilize convolutional layers to carry out both feature extraction (downsampling) and upsampling, allowing them to process input images of varying sizes and generate the corresponding segmentation maps.
+Upsampling is achieved through the use of transposed convolutions or other upsampling techniques, which increase the spatial resolution of the feature maps.

 ## <a href="https://arxiv.org/pdf/1505.04597.pdf">Unet</a>
+U-Net is a type of fully convolutional network (FCN) architecture used primarily in the field of medical image segmentation.
+It was first introduced in 2015 by Olaf Ronneberger.

+U-Net consists of a contracting path (downsampling) followed by an expansive path (upsampling) that leads to the final segmentation mask.